Top 10 things to do in Stockholm, Sweden

-Stockholm is the capital city of Sweden with a population of 980.000 habitants.
-It is not only the largest city in Sweden but also the largest urban area in Scandinavia.
-It is also called Venice of the North because it is composed of more that 14 islands.
+Stockholm is the capital city of Sweden, with a population of around 980,000 inhabitants.
+It’s not only the largest city in Sweden but also the largest urban area in Scandinavia.
+Often referred to as the Venice of the North, Stockholm is uniquely spread across more than 14 islands, connected by over 50 bridges, giving it a stunning waterfront landscape and a charming, vibrant atmosphere.

 Gamla Stan